Affiliate links on Android Authority may earn us a commission. Learn more.

 - Sprung — A comedy series about a man who’s just been released from jail and moves in with a former cellmate.
 Unfortunately for both of them, a global pandemic is starting to affect the world.
 It’s a limited run series that fans of Raising Hope or My Name is Earl will love.

-- Play-Doh Squished — Modern Family’s Sarah Hyland hosts in this new family-friendly reality competition show centering around Play-Doh.
+- Play-Doh Squished — Modern Family’s Sarah Hyland hosts in this family-friendly reality competition show centering around Play-Doh.
 My 6 year old adores this show; we watch it every week when a new episode airs.

 Where is Freevee available?